YutingHe-list/PC-Reg-RT/README.md

 [NEWS!!]**The [pytorch](https://github.com/YutingHe-list/PC-Reg-RT/tree/main/pytorch) version is opened now!**

+We propose the Perception-Correspondence Decoupling Registration (PC-Reg) for few-shot deformable medical image registration, greatly improving the registration accuracy on ROIs with texture-preserving.

 ## Paper
 This repository provides the official tensorflow implementation of PC-Reg-RT in the following papers: